antronerds/r2-tutorials/docs/Using_And_Creating_Genesets.md

 2. For this purpose R2 is hosting a convenient tool to generated lists of genes using a filter.
 By using this filter you can select groups of genes with the highest, lowest or most variable genes etc etc.
-3. To use the toplister tool go to the main menu and select tools>small tools > Toplister.
+3. To use the Toplister tool, either select 'Toplister' from the dropdwn menu in box 3 of the main page or go to the menu on the left and select tools> small tools > Toplister.
 Make sure Data Type is set to Expression data and select Tumor Medulloblastoma PLoS One - Kool - 62 - MAS5.0 - u133p2 and click next.
 In the adjustable settings screen all kinds of settings and filtering options can be adapted.